 Here's how it works:

-- If selected, you receive a temperature tracker.
-You join a community of fellow Researchers, using WhatsApp.
+- If selected, you receive a temperature tracker and join an online community of fellow Researchers.

 - To help you make the most of your participation, we'll organise professional media training for all Researchers, and also an advocacy workshop from a former politician.
 We'll give you chances to speak to journalists and your local politicians about your experiences.

 Data gathering through temperature trackers will be anonymous.
 Anything identifiable or in the media will be voluntary, and we will pay an honorarium for people who appear in the media.
 (You can see the participant agreement here.)

 Examples of media coverage from Summer Renter Researchers 2023

 - Help to build national support for policy changes to make rental homes healthier and more affordable.